aywandji/twitter-analysis-api/README.md

 ![sentiment over the last week](images/covid19_sentiment.png)
 ![Topic over the last week](images/covid19_cloud.png)

-## FLASK API paramters
+## FLASK API parameters
 Here is a list of paramters you can use to query the API
 - hashtag : the hastag you want to analyse (examples : trump, blm, covid,..)
 - nb_days : The number of days before current day from which you want to request tweets
 - nb_tweets : The total nulber of tweets you want to request for your analysis (the more the better)
-- get_topic_words : If True, the topics will be retrieved from your tweets
+- get_topic_words : "0"(False) or "1" (True).
+If "1", the topics will be retrieved from your tweets
 - n_topics : The number of topics you want to extract
 - n_words_per_topic : The number of words per topic you want to have.
 - lda_passes : Number of passes for LDA model (a value between 2 and 5 is ok)
-- return_tweets : If true, the list of tweets will be returned along with the sentiment.
+- return_tweets : "0"(False) or "1" (True).
+If "1", the list of tweets will be returned along with the sentiment.
 - language : language of your requested tweets.
 Current default value is "en" for english.
 If you want to analyse another language, you need to add a sentiment model supporting your language.

 ## Run the Code